Sony TV remote not working? Here’s what to do

 Once you have updated the firmware, restart your Sony TV and check if the remote is working properly.

 Is your Sony remote still not working with your TV?

 Following the above-mentioned steps will help you fix your dead or unresponsive Sony TV remote unless there is physical damage.

-You’re likely better off getting a new remote that you know will work going forward.
+The best tip we can give if nothing else isn’t working is that you’re likely better off getting a new Sony TV remote that you know will work going forward.

 - Bose remote not working?
 Here are 5 simple fixes you can try